Juan Landázuri Ricketts

-Juan Landázuri Ricketts (December 19, 1913, Arequipa, Peru – January 16, 1997, Lima, Peru) was one of the most prominent Roman Catholic Churchmen during the 1960s and 1970s in Latin America.
+Juan Landázuri Ricketts, OFM (born Guillermo Eduardo Landázuri Ricketts; December 19, 1913 – January 16, 1997) was Peruvian Catholic prelate who served as Archbishop of Lima from 1955 to 1989.
+He was one of the most prominent Catholic bishops during the 1960s and 1970s in Latin America.
+He was a member of the Order of Friars Minor.

 This was a period in which the Church took a strong stance against human rights abuses by numerous military juntas; it also expressed a preference for the poor and concerns about extreme poverty and wealth inequality.
-Before he turned 80 on December 19, 1993, Juan Landázuri Ricketts was the last Cardinal elevated by Pope John XXIII to retain voting rights in a papal conclave.
+Before he turned 80 on December 19, 1993, Juan Landázuri Ricketts was the last cardinal elevated by Pope John XXIII to retain voting rights in a papal conclave.

 Early life

 Born as Guillermo Eduardo Landázuri Ricketts in 1913 in Arequipa, Peru, he was educated in Catholic schools.
 He joined the Order of Friars Minor in 1937 (taking the name Juan) and became a priest two years later.
 His ability as a priest was immediately noticed, and he was appointed as secretary to the general delegation of his order as early as 1943.
 After finishing his theological studies in 1949, Landázuri Ricketts served briefly a faculty member of the Franciscan Theological Seminary in Puerto Ocopa.
 His status within the wider Church was rising rapidly, and he was selected as the general definitor of the Order of Friars Minor by 1951.